-The aim of this tutorial is to show how to amalgamate IF and the AND functions in Excel in order to check several conditions in a single formula.
+This tutorial aims to show how to amalgamate IF and the AND functions in Excel to check several conditions in a single formula.
 Some of the items in nature are finite.
 Others seem to have endless potential, and interestingly the IF function seems like it has such properties.

-Our objective today is to see how and if we can combine IF and the AND function so as to evaluate multiple conditions simultaneously.
+Today, our objective is to see how and if we can combine IF and the AND function to evaluate multiple conditions simultaneously.
 So first, we will need to build the IF AND function and to do that, we will be required to join two separate functions – the IF and AND functions, in one single formula.
-Let us see how this can be achieved:
+So let us see how this can be achieved:

 IF(AND(Logical1, Logical2,…), val_if_true, val_if_false)

 The above formula has the following meaning: If the first condition, i.e. condition 1, is true and the second condition, i.e. condition 2, is also true, then do something, or else do something different.

 How to Use IF AND Function in Excel?

 Let’s understand how to use IF AND Function in Excel using some examples.